 What is Traffic Calming?

 Traffic calming introduces features that slow or reduce motor vehicle traffic on a roadway.
-Traffic calming measures are often used on roads that have been designated as "bicycle boulevards" which are shared roadways between cyclists and motor vehicles that offer a direct, continuous route for cyclists.
+Traffic calming measures are often used on roads that have been designated as bicycle routes, which are shared roadways between cyclists and motor vehicles that offer a direct, continuous route for cyclists.

 Why do we use Traffic Calming?